The-Real-Thisas/Goldman-Sachs-Engineering-Virtual-Program/README.md

 ## Current Security Status

-The current system is capable of encrypting passwords using MD5 encryption which means if the password given by the client follows a strong password policy.
-It is in theory capable of protecting the passwords against brute-force attacks due to the nature of MD5 encryption.
+The current system is capable of hashing passwords using MD5 hashing which means if the password given by the client follows a strong password policy.
+It is in theory capable of protecting the passwords against brute-force attacks due to the nature of MD5 hashing.
 However, in practice, users use common passwords as seen in the passwords recovery conducted.
 This means attacks can use publicly available wordlists or buy wordlists from the dark web to then crack the hashes within a matter of time.
 Through testing of the password, dump provided the tool was able to crack most passwords in under 10 seconds.
 In conclusion, while in theory, the current system is capable of protecting the passwords, due to a poor password policy it is susceptible to brute force attacks with minimal effort.

 ## Password Policy